Advertisements

 Tips for a Smooth Transition

-• Learn some basic English if you’re not fluent yet cos it’ll help a lot on the job
+• Learn basic English phrases if you’re not fluent—it helps a lot on site and socially.

 Final Thoughts: Take Advantage of This Unique Opportunity